THE CREATE INSTITUTE

 Catherine Marrion

-Expressive Arts Therapist, Somatic Movement Therapist
+Expressive Arts Therapist, IFS Practitioner, Somatic Movement Therapist

 Credentials:

-• The Create Institute (formerly ISIS Canada) 2010 (3-year program)
+• The Create Institute 2010 (3-year program in Expressive Arts Therapy)

 • M.F.A. in Performance, York University 1986